rectorphp/getrector-com/resources/blog/posts/2023/2023-08-24-rector-018-from-symfony-container-to-laravel-and-how-to-upgrade-your-extensions.md

 id: 53
 title: "Rector 0.18 - From Symfony Container to Laravel and How to Upgrade your Extensions"
 perex: |
-    Since the very first Rector version, we used Symfony container to inject the services.
+    Since the first Rector version, we used Symfony container to inject the services.
 It worked very well.
-Then new PHP 8.0 came with attributes, and Symfony started to use them extensively.
+The new PHP 8.0 came with attributes, and Symfony started to use them extensively.

-    We downgrade Rector down to PHP 7.2, and this forced us to lock with unmtained Symfony 6.1.
-We needed hacky patch to make Rector config work...
+    We're downgrading Rector down to PHP 7.2, and this forced us to lock with unmaintained Symfony 6.1.
+We needed a hacky patch to make Rector config work...

-    This made us thinking: Is there a better way?
+    This made us think: Is there a better way?
 ---

-The container started to cost more maintenance than features it provided, so we tried experimental switch to Laravel.
+The container started to cost more maintenance than the features it provided, so we tried an experimental switch to Laravel.
 To our surprise, this helped us to make **[our tests run 7x faster](/blog/rector-018-how-we-made-tests-seven-times-faster)**.

 <br>

 ## It's all about the Downgrade

 How is this possible?
-Apart 3 changes we mentioned in the article, when it comes to downgrading and scoping - **the size matters**.
+Apart from the 3 changes we mentioned in the article regarding downgrading and scoping - **the size matters**.

 <img src="https://sergeyzhuk.me/assets/images/posts/code-review/review-mem.jpeg" class="img-thumbnail mt-3 mb-4" style="max-width: 25em">